privatenumber/tsx/README.md

 ### Global installation

-If you want to use it in any arbitrary project without [`npx`](https://docs.npmjs.com/cli/v8/commands/npx), install it globally:
+If you want to use tsx anywhere on your computer without [`npx`](https://docs.npmjs.com/cli/v8/commands/npx), install it globally:

 ```sh
 npm install --global tsx